-If your vehicle is equipped with SYNC, please refer to the SYNC supplement for further information.
+If your vehicle is equipped with SYNC®, refer to the SYNC® information included with your vehicle for further information.
+32

 OK: Your vehicle may be equipped with special phone and media features which will require you to confirm commands by pressing OK.
-For further information, refer to the SYNC supplement.
+Refer to the SYNC® information included with your vehicle for further information.

-(Phone): If your vehicle is equipped with SYNC, press to access SYNC PHONE features.
-For further information, please refer to the SYNC supplement.

-If your vehicle is not equipped with SYNC, the display will read NO PHONE.
+← (Phone): If your vehicle is equipped with SYNC®, press to access SYNC PHONE features.
+Refer to the SYNC® information included with your vehicle for further information.
+If your vehicle is not equipped with SYNC®, the display will read NO PHONE.